 Note that the value of $m$ in the prior is specified by the user and can be considered to represent how many observations we want the weight of the prior to count for in the posterior.

 Panel~(c) of Figure~\ref{bumps} shows an IG-MRF reconstruction of the noisy data.
 It clearly denoises the image but at the expense of smoothing the objects in the image.
-Panels~(d) through (f) shows the a DD-BIFS reconstruction where the database prior is given weight equivalent to 0.1, 1.0 and 10.0 observations respectively.
+Panels~(d) through (f) show DD-BIFS reconstructions where the database prior is given weight equivalent to 0.1, 1.0 and 10.0 observations respectively.
 Note that in general for these priors the bumps that are elongated have their length better preserved than in the Gaussian prior case.
 As the number of observations that the DD-BIFS prior represents increases the features of the true signal begin to diminish and the noise level of the reconstruction is reduced.
-This makes sense because in the limit we would effectively be obtaining the MAP estimate based on the prior alone which is an average over 10,000 simulations.
+This is to be expected because in the limit we would effectively be obtaining the MAP estimate based on the prior alone which is an average over 10,000 simulations.
 Note that this high-level capturing of the bump features occurs despite the independence specification in Fourier space; the BIFS formulation is able to capture the anisotropic characteristics of these features through the empirical parameter function.
-Note also that the DD-BIFS prior could itself be modified by changing the form of the parameter function.
+Note also that the DD-BIFS prior could itself be modified by mixing with a user defined parameter function.
 For example, if one wanted to diminish the anisotropic features of the background signal the prior could be taken as a function of both the database prior and a denoising parameter function.